-(By the way, it’s my belief that Americans are by and large a live and let live crowd and doesn’t actually want to be all eat up with tyrannical rulers, aristocratic rulers, corporate rulers, or religious rulers.
-But owing to the fact that Americans are crazy susceptible to the squeaky wheel—whoever that may be at any given time, our ability to think this shit through is currently quite compromised.
+(By the way, it’s my belief that Americans are by and large a live and let live crowd and don’t actually want to be all eat up with tyrannical rulers, aristocratic rulers, corporate rulers, or religious rulers.
+But owing to the fact that Americans are crazy susceptible to the almighty boob tube, our ability to think this shit through is currently quite compromised.
 Hopefully we don’t have to hit rock-bottom before we realize this.)

-Now, in the interest of social justice and equality and world peace and sexy stuff like that, I’m going to give you some left-leaning info you can put to use in that voting booth real, real soon.
+Now, in the interest of justice, equality, world peace, and sexy stuff like that, I’m going to give you some left-leaning info you can put to use in that voting booth real, real soon.

 North Carolina voters, I’ve personalized a few things just for you—look for the state name in bold type. ❤️